Cloudxtreme/ci-platform/README.md

 you should see a fully deployed, configured jenkins ready to bootstrap EC2 slaves.

-The upstream mirrors for Jenkins are not very fast, and tend to timeout quite often, we try to reduce that issue a bit by deploying a local caching proxy polipo VM which jenkins will consume.

 Some limited support available for linode, LXC and AWS, simply use:

     rake default [linode|lxc|aws]